 In 2016, Susanne Abbuehl was one of the recipients of the Swiss Music Prize.
 In 2017, Princess, the release by Stephan Oliva, Susanne Abbuehl and Oyvind Hegg-Lunde for the French label Vision Fugitive, won the Grand Prix du Disque Jazz Académie Charles Cros.
 In January 2018, Susanne Abbuehl won the European Musician 2017 award from the French Académie du Jazz.

-Susanne Abbuehl was Professor for voice, ensemble, composing for and with poetry and words, and didactics at the music universities in Lucerne and Lausanne, Switzerland.
+Susanne Abbuehl holds 25 years of experience in Higher Music Education and worked as Professor for voice, ensemble, composing for and with poetry and words as well as didactics at music universities such as HSLU Lucerne, HEMU Lausanne and the Royal Conservatoire of The Hague.
 At HEMU Lausanne, she conducted several research projects, most recently focusing on perfect pitch.

 Selected Biography: